LunaLi-059/personal-website/content/research.md

 that are producing intermediate goods.
 Profit-seeking firms have a repertoire of tools to address changing consumer preferences abroad and therefore political tensions can fuel, rather than dampen, globalization.

+### The Effect of Interpersonal Interaction on Anti-Foreign Sentiment: Evidence from a Parallel Survey in the US and China, with Weiyi Shi, Revise and Resubmit at *International Studies Quarterly*
+What drives anti-foreign sentiment among the public?
+Existing scholarship focuses on foreign policy events or elite manipulation as primary sources of such sentiment.
+We contribute to the existing studies by exploring the effect of interpersonal interaction on the expression of anti-foreign sentiment.
+In a parallel survey conducted simultaneously in the US and China, we ask respondents in the control group to report how favorably they view the other country without any preface.
+In the treatment group, respondents are told that they are participating in a parallel survey and paired with a foreign counterpart in China or the US who can see their responses.
+We find that awareness of a foreign counterpart, even an unidentified one, leads to a more humanized perspective of the foreign country.
+Our treatment increases the reported favorability of the other country by 12.2 and 7.9 percentage points among American and Chinese respondents respectively.
+However, the effect becomes negative if the counterpart is revealed to already harbor a negative view of the other country.
+We show that the expression of anti-foreign sentiment is
+context-dependent: an interpersonal and humanized setting holds the potential of reducing public hostility toward a disfavored country.

 ### The Geopolitical Consequences of COVID-19: Assessing Hawkish Mass Opinion in China, with Joshua Byun and D.G.
 Kim, *Political Science Quarterly*, Vol.136, No.4, 2021.
 Our central findings are twofold.